Chicken Lo Mein

 Where can I find lo mein noodles in the grocery store?

-You can find lo mein noodles in the international aisle by the Asian products.
+Lo mein noodles can be found in the international aisle by the Asian products.
 If you can’t find them there, check the dry pasta aisle.

 Are lo mein noodles gluten-free?